d-xo/untrustix-git/readme.md

 ### Lookup

-Clients make a single fetch request to the log using the filter spec for the store path they are interested in to fetch only the build results and associated inclusion proof.
-They then verify the inclusion proof.
-Once a result is verified, it's inclusion proof can be discarded.
-Clients can also discard previously fetched build results that they are no longer interested in.
+Starting from the root, clients move down the tree to the desired leaf, fetching intermediate tree objects as needed (using `git cat-file <object_hash>`).
+Once they have fetched the full branch, they combine all hashes to verify the inclusion proof.